MikeRogers0/MikeRogersIO/source/blog/2019-01-20-rails-activerecord-jsonb-and-typedstore.html.md

 I like this a lot, as it remove the need for eager loading (or an N+1), plus when I ran `post.inspect` the relationship of posts to tags was still there.

+However, to query if a tag was associated to a post I had to run:

+    User.where("meta @> ?", {tags: ['tag']}.to_json) }

+Which is nice, but not the most obvious query to run.

 ### A belongs_to relationship (User preferences)

 In the same project as above, I was storing users preferences in its own model like: